Thelymitra aggericola

-Thelymitra aggericola, commonly called the bleak sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra aggericola, commonly called bleak sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single long, curved leaf and up to seven or more white to pale blue flowers, green on their back side.

 Description

 Thelymitra aggericola is a tuberous, perennial herb with a single curved, linear to lance-shaped leaf 70-150 mm long, 4-10 mm wide and often as long as, or longer than the flowering stem.
 Up to seven or more white to pale blue flowers 24-48 mm wide are arranged on a flowering stem 50-140 mm tall.
 The sepals and petals are 8-13 mm long, 3.5-4.5 mm wide and green on the reverse side.
 The column is white, 5-6 mm long and about 2.5 mm wide.
 The lobe on the top of the anther is pale yellow to light brown, sharply curved with an inflated hood.
 The side lobes have dense, mop-like tufts of white hairs.
 Flowering occurs in October and November.